SimonFJ20/courses/compiler/chapter_3.md

 }
 ```

 We step over the first `let`-token.
 Then we parse a parameter using the `.parseParam()` method.
 If it fails, we return an error statement.
 Then we check for and step over a `=`-token.
-We then parse an expressions.
+We then parse an expression.
 And lastly return a let statement with the `ident` and `value`.

 ## 3.14 Assignment and expression statements